Horizontal (Bee Gees album): Release and reception

 After Horizontal was released, it seemed to get mixed reactions from fans, probably owing to it having a darker lyrical tone and a heavier musical sound than Bee Gees 1st.
 This was also the last Bee Gees album for some time that critics didn't accuse of being lightweight.
 Horizontal was considered the heaviest album ever recorded by the Bee Gees, due for the most part to an increased influence asserted by guitarist Vince Melouney and drummer Colin Petersen.
 The album cover for the American release was changed slightly in that the photo of the group was reversed and was adorned with an oval picture frame.

 According to lead guitarist Vince Melouney:

 Allmusic's Bruce Eder describes some songs in the album: "World" as 'a poignant, even somber yet gorgeous ballad filled with clever lyrics, and highlighted by a quavering Mellotron accompaniment, a very close grand piano sound and twangy fuzz-tone guitar' and "And the Sun Will Shine" as 'an even more serious, regretful ballad that is bearable because it is also prettier than "World"', and "Harry Braff" as 'cheerful'.

 Track listing

 Personnel

+Credits from Bee Gees historian and sessionographer Joseph Brennan.